-Dothan Internal Medicine has been located in Dothan, Alabama since 2004.
+Dothan Internal Medicine has been located in Dothan, Alabama, since 2004.
 It operated as a private solo practice until 2015, and then the push of healthcare reform led to it being absorbed by a hospital-owned network of physicians.
-After three years, Dr. Beauchamp has decided to pursue a new direction for the practice.
-He is seeking a model of care that embraces his desire for quality, genuine, face-to-face time with patients.
-He feels that primary care has become fragmented, less personal and needlessly complicated.
-He was trained to take care of his patients personally in the clinic as well as in the hospital.
-He wants to return to such a practice and he thinks the direct primary care model will facilitate this type of care.
+After three years, Dr. Beauchamp decided to pursue a new direction for the practice.
+He sought a model of care that embraced his desire for quality, genuine, face-to-face time with patients.
+He felt that primary care had become fragmented, less personal and needlessly complicated.
+He thinks the direct primary care model best fixes those problems, and he hopes that his current practice has enhanced yet simplified primary care for his patients.

 The direct primary care model will require patients to pay a membership fee to be a part of the practice.
 This fee will then entitle the patient to comprehensive primary care without further charges.
 Some examples of the benefits of membership include: